יום שלישי

 1. Option One: Bring a vegetarian contribution (no fish please; dairy and eggs are fine).
 There's a table where you can place that contribution.

-2. Option Two: Prepare your potluck contribution in a hekhsher-only kitchen, or purchase a hekhshered potluck item.
-There's a designated table where you can place that contribution.
 (If you don't totally understand Option Two, don't stress; just go with Option One, above.)

 I keep kosher in a particular way.
 Will I be able to eat dinner at TLS?